sm564b/computing_in_the_classroom/README.md

 Of particular interest to first-time users will be from timestamp 4:40 onwards where the narrator explains how to execute code

 The easiest way to use the notebooks is to launch JupyterLab in your web browser (follow the instructions below).
-1. Download this repository or the individual files you wish to play around with
+1. Download this repository (and unzip if necessary) or the individual files you wish to play around with
 2. Go to https://jupyter.org/try
 3. Click "Try JupyterLab" and wait for the environment to setup.
 4. Under the "Notebook" heading in the cnetre of the screen, click the "Python3" widget
+5. Near the top left of the screen, click the "Upload Files" button and navigate through your file browser to upload all the notebooks to JupyterLab
+6. Now you can open a notebook and interact with them!
 ------------------------------

 Hello!
 Attached are the jupyter notebooks for Computing in the Classrooms Report 1.